 What Can You Do With a Major in Social Work?

-Career Options for Social Work Graduates
+Career Options for Graduates

-The U.S. Bureau of Labor Statistics (BLS) reported that there are numerous types of social workers, including those in clinical, geriatric, child and family, school, medical and mental health specialties.
+The U.S. Bureau of Labor Statistics (BLS) reports that there are numerous types of social workers, including those in clinical, geriatric, child and family, school, medical and mental health specialties.
 With a bachelor's degree, which is the minimum education needed to work as a social worker, graduates can pursue careers as licensed social workers, case managers or social services directors.
 Examples of jobs for master's degree holders include mental health therapist and executive director.

 Bachelor's Degree in Social Work